Methamphetamine: 6 tips to leave Ice behind

 Ice, meth, shard, shabu, tina — in Australia we know methamphetamine by many names.
 Meth is common throughout Australia but can be very addictive and extremely damaging to people that get stuck in the cycle of using it.

-The catch is that you rarely experience the euphoria of the first high ever again.
+The catch is that you rarely experience the euphoria of the first high again.
 There just isn’t enough dopamine left for the brain to feel that good again.
-Many people find themselves chasing the high of the first time, and end up needing more of the drug just to feel ‘normal’ again.
-It’s like chasing a win at the pokies: the possibility is there but the statistics are against you.
-There’s not a single ‘type’ of person who becomes dependent on methamphetamines.
-We speak to all kinds of people from all kinds of backgrounds.
+Many people find themselves chasing the high of the first time, and end up needing more of the drug just to feel ‘normal’.
+It’s like chasing a win at the pokies: you may think there’s a possibility but statistics say otherwise.

+There’s not a single ‘type’ of person who becomes dependent on methamphetamines - we speak to all kinds of people from all kinds of backgrounds.
 Many have family and friends who have no idea they are struggling.
 People find themselves on a slippery slope and can’t see the problem until it has already become difficult to manage.
 By the time they realise they’re struggling, they are already physically and psychologically addicted.

 Treatment: New directions